X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Conclusions

 \section{Conclusions}

-From our analysis of {\it SWIFT}/XRT and {\it RXTE}/PCA data during 2011 outburst in IGR J17091-3624, and using the results from comparative study of timing and spectral properties with GRS 1915+105, we conclude following points.
+From our analysis of {\it SWIFT}/XRT and {\it RXTE}/PCA data during 2011 outburst of IGR J17091$-$3624, and using results from comparative study of timing and spectral properties with GRS 1915+105, we conclude following points.

 \begin{enumerate}